eshwar0210/wechat/server/README.md

-# Steps to Start the App
+# Steps to Start the Server

 ## Install the Public Dependencies
 ## Install the Server Dependencies